corumj/aap_eda_workshop/README.md

 `curl -H 'Content-Type: application/json' -d "{\"name\": \"Jerry\"}" http://localhost:5005/endpoint`

-I find it easier to edit a JSON file in VS Code versus trying to escape json on the command line, so I'll usually create a json file with the payload and use a command like this to load that body from the file:
+I find it easier to edit a JSON file in VS Code versus trying to escape json on the command line, so I'll usually create a json file with the payload and use a command like this to load the body from a file:

 `curl -H 'Content-Type: application/json' -d @event_payloads/name.json http://localhost:5005/endpoint`

 The '@' is what tells curl to read the data from a file so we don't have to escape things.

 ## Time to get real
 Let's look at an easy way to print an event out so we can understand how EDA will navigate through it.
 Run the `print_event.yml` rulebook.

 `ansible-rulebook --rulebook rulebooks/print_event.yml -i inventory --verbose`